SCRIPTED CONVERSATION GENERATOR

 • Start with your Learning Objective, e.g. Making suggestions.

-• Describe the Setting, specifying the where and when, and other important details for the context of the conversation.
+• Describe the Setting, specifying the who, where and when, and other important details for the context of the conversation.
 For instance, Two aliens that have just arrived on the planet and are planning their day out.

-• Enter Language in Focus that you’d like to be included in the dialogue, e.g., Phrasal verbs.
+• Provide Specific Constraints that you’d like to be included in the dialogue, e.g., Phrasal verbs or idioms related to travelling.
 You can also specify particular grammar or vocabulary items you’d like to be used in the conversation.
+You can also specify the style, tone, or format you prefer, or provide any additional instructions for the LLM, depending on how you plan to use the scripted conversation in the classroom.

 Scripted Conversation Activities